Five Ten Guide Tennie Review

 Climbing ability is where the Guide Tennie shines.
 The Stealth C4 sole with an edging pad up front smears like no other and edges better than all.

 Our Editors' Choice winner edges very well.
-The midsole provides enough support to stand on medium sized edges but is more sensitive than heavier models that edge well like the Boulder X. The previous version of this approach shoe used a full sheet of C4 dot rubber on the entire sole, and the new molded sole's edging pad provides a little better edging capability.
+The midsole provides enough support to stand on medium-sized edges but is more sensitive than heavier models that edge well.
+The previous version of this approach shoe used a full sheet of C4 dot rubber on the entire sole, and the new molded sole's edging pad provides a little better edging capability.
 If edging ability is your main concern, size these down half to a full size from your street shoe size.
 You'll sacrifice hiking comfort, but this relatively high volume shoe edges better when fitted smaller.

 No doubt about it, many climbers consider the Stealth C4 rubber used on this approach shoe the gold standard for smearing ability.
 In our tests on the slick granite of Yosemite Valley and the rough Quartz Monzonite granite in Bishop, the Guide Tennie smeared better than all the other test shoes.
 Across the range of rock types we play on outside, this is the best shoe for smearing.